7 Reasons Developing Your Psychic Abilities To Their Fullest Can (And Should) Take Some Time

 Not all of your intuitive abilities are going to seamlessly weave into your current life.

-You have to figure out how to make it work, in a way that it’s helpful and not harmful.
+You have to figure out how to make your gifts work, in a way that it’s helpful and not harmful.
 This too takes some time, some troubleshooting, and a bit of trial and error, which can sometimes be a little comical, so this one's not so bad.

 6. You need to figure out what type of violin you even like to play music on